dkuamr3/demo/README.md

 # demo
-test repo for git commands demoonstration then show it properly
+test repo for git commands demoonstration then show it properly dfjd